Climate Change Glossary

 Carbon Dioxide Fertilization

-The enhancement of the growth of plants as a result of increased atmospheric CO2 concentration.
+The enhancement of plant photosynthesis and growth as a result of increased atmospheric carbon dioxide (CO2) concentration.

 Reference: UN Food and Agriculture Organization (FAO)